nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Tag a food item: `tag`

-Tag the specified food item in your fridge with an existing tag.
+Tag the specified food item in WIFE with an existing tag.

 Pre-Defined Tags (These tags already exist when you start up the application):
 * `New`